St Magnus Church, Birsay: History

 The church was built in 1664 on the site of a previous church, built between 1050 and 1064 by Earl Thorfinn of Orkney.
 It was originally called Christ Church (or Christ's Kirk).
-The earlier church is the temporary burial location of Magnus Erlendsson, Earl of Orkney, also known as St. Magnus, who was murdered on the island of Egilsay in 1116.
+The earlier church is the temporary burial location of Magnus Erlendsson, Earl of Orkney, also known as St Magnus, who was murdered on the island of Egilsay in 1116.
 When Earl Magnus was declared a saint around 1136, his bones were exhumed at the church and placed in a shrine on top of an altar.
-The saint's bones were later moved to the new St Magnus Cathedral in Kirkwall, which was built in honor of the popular saint.
+The saint's bones were later moved to the new St Magnus Cathedral in Kirkwall, which was built in honour of the popular saint.

 The early medieval church was built in a cruciform plan.
 What is left of the early church is the blocked round-arched door, and two small blocked lancet windows.
 In 1760, the church was remodeled and expanded to its current rectangular plan.
 In 1867, a small porch was added to the building.
 Around 1900, a three panel stained-glass window was designed by Mrs Loveday McPherson, and executed by Alex Strachan, brother of stained glass artist, Douglas Strachan.
 The window was installed in the east wall of the church in 1904.

 St Magnus has been designated a Grade II* listed building since 1971.
 The church continued to be used as a parish church until 1996.
 It was then given by the Church of Scotland to a new established local trust, The St Magnus Church Birsay Trust.
-The trust is responsible for the preservation and maintenance of historic building.
+The trust is responsible for the preservation and maintenance of historic buildings.

+In 2012 the Church of Scotland opened the new Milestone Community Church building at Vetquoy Road, Dounby, which now serves the communities of Birsay, Harray and Sandwick.
+Since October 2024 the former ecclesiastical parish of Birsay, Harray and Sandwick has been part of the united Orkney Islands Church of Scotland.